skazi019/django-react-notion/README.md

 - [X] After above fix add sharing option in navbar
     - [ ] Add different platform to share to, linkedin, twitter, copy to clipboard etc
 - [ ] Add analytics
+- [ ] Tags dont load in the tag filter when the page is first loaded - https://docs.pmnd.rs/zustand/recipes/recipes#read-from-state-in-actions

 ### Visual
 - [X] make proper padding for all blocks